StefanosTzaf/OS/second_assignment/README.md

     Also, for signals i have define two global variables to count the count of received signals and i have define the handler functions in rootUtils.c.
 In root i have used the struct sigaction sa1, to define the signals behavior (for example read and write not to being stopped by signal).

+    Finally, the times of the builder are sent to the root and they are printed to the prompt